 The maximum carry-on baggage size permitted for all major airlines is 12” x 14” x 9”.
 Your cremation urn cannot be any larger than those dimensions.
 If you cannot find a suitable plastic or wood urn, cardboard, cloth, fiberboard, and transparent glass are all materials that can be scanned by the TSA.
 Urns made of ceramic, metal, or even stone will not be allowed.
 Just remember, the TSA is very understanding of the emotional duress that those traveling with the cremated remains of a loved one face.
 They will take the utmost care whilst handling your loved one’s remains.

 OneWorld Memorials is committed to making the process of shopping for cremation urns easy and straightforward.
-We offer a 30-day money-back guarantee, as well as free ground shipping on all orders over $50 in the contiguous United States.
 Please let us know how we can be of service during this difficult time.
 If you have any questions or concerns about this article, please call us toll-free to speak with a member of our customer service team.